-PROPERTY 3 (POLYNOMIAL RUNTIME).
-The complexity of finding test packets is $O(TDR^2)$ where T is the number of test terminals, D is the network diameter, and R is the typical number of rules in each box.
+Property 3 (Polynomial Runtime): The complexity of finding test packets is $O(TDR^2)$ where T is the number of test terminals, D is the network diameter, and R is the average number of rules in each switch.

-Proof Sketch: As explained in [12], the complexity of finding reachability from one input port to every port in the network is $O(DR^2)$.
-We repeat this process once per test terminal.
+Proof Sketch: The complexity of computing reachability from one input port is $O(DR^2)$ [16], and this computation is repeated for each test terminal.

-4.2 Fault Localization
+B. Fault Localization

-ATPG picks and periodically sends a set of test packets.
-If test packets fail we also need to pinpoint the fault(s) that caused the problem.
+ATPG periodically sends a set of test packets.
+If test packets fail, ATPG pinpoints the fault(s) that caused the problem.